ravinainn/ravinainn/README.md

 - 👋 Hi, I’m @ravinainn
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning data structure and algorithm using c++
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on C++ language
-- 📫 How to reach me nain.ravi12345@gmail.com
+- 📫 How to reach me raviinainn@gmail.com

 <!---
 ravinainn/ravinainn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.